elegant-scipy/elegant-scipy/markdown/ch4.markdown

 multiplication operations).
 Repeating this operation$N$times, once for each sinusoid, then gives $N^2$ operations.

+[^big_O]: In computer science, the computational cost of an algorithm
+          is often expressed in "Big O" notation.
+The notation gives us an indication of how an algorithm's execution time scales with an increasing number of elements.
+If an algorithm is
+          $O(N)$, it means its execution time increases linearly with the number of input elements (for example, searching for a given value in an unsorted list is $O(N)$).
+Bubble sort is an example of an $O(N^2)$ algorithm; the exact number of operations performed may, hypothetically, be $N + 1/2 N^2$, meaning that the computational cost grows quadratically with the number of input elements.

 Now, contrast that with the fast Fourier transform, which is
-$\mathcal{O}(N \log N)$ in the ideal case—a great improvement!
+$\mathcal{O}(N \log N)$ in the ideal case due to the clever re-use of calculations—a great improvement!
 However, the classical Cooley-Tukey algorithm implemented in FFTPACK recursively breaks up the transform into smaller (prime-sized) pieces and only shows this improvement for "smooth" input lengths (an input length is considered smooth when its largest prime factor is small).
 For large prime sized pieces, the Bluestein or Rader algorithms can be used in conjunction with the Cooley-Tukey algorithm, but this optimization is not implemented in FFTPACK.[^fast]

 Let us illustrate: